-Cute Aggression: A Common Intersection
+Cuteness And Aggression: A Common Intersection

-When Cute Goes Wrong: Cute Aggression Pitfalls
+When Cute Goes Wrong: Aggression's Pitfalls

 Although cute aggression does not typically result in actual harm or expressed bursts of physical aggression, an increase in aggression or uncontrolled aggressive impulses can signal cause for alarm.
-People who experience aggressive feelings are not necessarily aggressive —everyone can encounter aggressive feelings at some point or another.
+People who experience aggressive feelings are not necessarily aggressive — most people can encounter aggressive feelings at some point or another.

 What we should pay closer attention to, however, is how intense our aggressive impulses are, how well we are able to mitigate and control them, and how safe we feel on behalf of ourselves and others.
 Aggression is at the root of many crimes and inappropriate behaviors, but it rarely appears in a vacuum.
 Instead, aggression is often accompanied by other impulses, catalysts, or emotions before engaging in any form of violence.
 These can include betrayal, fear, jealousy, or outrage.